 Services

-The Study Design and Molecular Epidemiology Core provides the following expertise to users:
+The Study Design and Molecular Epidemiology Core provides the following services to users:

 • Experimental design and implementation